Mostapha al-Turk: UFC

-Al-Turk next lost to Mirko Cro Cop at UFC 99 by TKO after Cro Cop hammered him with strikes.
-There was some controversy surrounding the end of this fight as Al-Turk claimed Cro Cop had poked him in the eye right before he succumbed to the head kick.
-Neither the referee Dan Mirgliotta or Cro Cop noticed any eye pokes.
+Al-Turk next lost to Mirko Cro Cop at UFC 99 by TKO after Cro Cop hammered him with strikes following an eye poke.
+There was controversy surrounding the end of this fight as Cro Cop had poked Al-Turk in the eye (which forced Al Turk to stop fighting) right before he succumbed to punches, however the referee failed to notice it during the fight.
 Al-Turk stated that he would petition the loss, but the petition was declined.

 Al-Turk was expected to face UFC newcomer Rolles Gracie on 6 February 2010 at UFC 109, but pulled out due to visa issues.

 al-Turk instead faced The Ultimate Fighter 10 alumni, Jon Madsen, at UFC 112.
 Turk lost the bout via unanimous decision and was subsequently released by the UFC.